2019 French Open – Mixed doubles

-Latisha Chan and Ivan Dodig were the defending champions and successfully defended their title, defeating Gabriela Dabrowski and Mate Pavić in a rematch of the 2018 final, 6–1, 7–6^{(7–5)}. becoming the first team in the Open era to win back-to-back French Open mixed doubles titles.
+Defending champions Latisha Chan and Ivan Dodig defeated Gabriela Dabrowski and Mate Pavić, 6–1, 7–6^{(7–5)} to win the mixed doubles tennis title at the 2019 French Open.
+The final was a rematch of the 2018 final, won by Chan and Dodig.

+The pair becoming the first team in the Open era to win back-to-back French Open mixed doubles titles.